About Prof Essau

 Professor Essau was born and raised in the tropical jungle of Borneo Island (in Sarawak).
 She received her early education in Abang Aing Primary School and then in Simanggang Secondary School in Sri Aman.
 After completing her Senior Cambridge examination, she went to Canada where she did her Highschool Diploma at Hillcrest Highschool in Thunder Bay, Ontario.

-She obtained her undergraduate degrees from Lakehead University (Canada), her PhD from the University of Konstanz (Germany), and her “Habilitation” in Psychology (qualification for tenure-track professorships in Germany) from the University of Bremen (Germany).
+She obtained her BA (Hons) and MA in Clinical Psychology from Lakehead University (Canada), her PhD in Developmental and Cross-Cultural Psychology from the University of Konstanz (Germany), and her “Habilitation” in Developmental Psychopathology (qualification for tenure-track professorships in Germany) from the University of Bremen (Germany).

 She is the first Iban woman to have received a PhD.